liquibase/liquibase/DEVELOPING.md

 Liquibase is implemented in Java, and uses Maven as its build system.

-The code structure follows the standard Maven directory structure divided into modules, with `liquibase-standard` being the most central module.
+The code structure follows the standard Maven directory structure divided into modules, with `liquibase-core` being the most central module.

 ## Testing